 USDA Announces Latest Actions to Enhance Integrity in America’s Most Critical Nutrition Assistance Program

-WASHINGTON, Jan.
-24, 2013 – USDA Under Secretary Kevin Concannon today announced results of USDA’s efforts to identify and eliminate fraudulent retailers from the Supplemental Nutrition Assistance Program (SNAP) in fiscal year 2012.
+WASHINGTON, DC, Jan.
+24, 2013 – USDA Under Secretary Kevin Concannon today announced results of USDA’s efforts to identify and eliminate fraudulent retailers from the Supplemental Nutrition Assistance Program in fiscal year 2012.
 Last year, USDA compliance analysts and investigators took action to:

 - Review over 15,000 stores;

 - Conduct investigations on more than 5,000 stores nationwide;

 - Impose sanctions, through fines or temporary disqualifications, on 692 stores found violating program rules; and